 There are records of threatened bat species occurring within the Study Area; namely, the Large-eared Pied Bat (Chalinolobus dwyeri) and the Greater Long-eared Bat (Noctophilus timoriensis).
 The Large-eared Pied Bat resides predominantly in caves and rock overhangs, which are likely to be impacted by the proposed Longwalls 1 to 13.
 It is expected that the impacts, particularly if rock falls should occur, could damage the habitats and affect some of the bats.
+Habitats located within the out of pit emplacement footprint will be affected by the emplacement operations.

 The predicted systematic tilts at the vegetation communities are likely to result in some reduced and some increased grades within the critically endangered ecological communities (CEECs).
 These changes in grade may result in ponding of surface water runoff where existing natural grades are relatively shallow, such as over proposed Longwalls 3, 4, and 5.
 It is expected that fracturing and dilation of the bedrock would occur as a result of the extraction of the proposed longwalls, and would result in some surface cracking of soils.
 It is possible that, below some of the CEECs, the massive basalt layers that are present could resist the surface cracking.
 The surface cracking can be remediated, where necessary, by infilling with soil or other suitable materials, or by locally regrading and compacting the surface.
+One CEEC is partially located within the northern out of pit emplacement footprint and will subsequently be covered during the emplacement operations.